llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 using only local variables (or fragments of local variables) or bounded lifetime segments of the same function, would be retained by the function that defines the local variables (or fragments of local variables) or owns the bounded lifetime segments.
-If the function was deleted there is no need for the computed lifetime segment any more as the local variable (or fragment of a local variable) references would need to be replaced with the undefined location description, and the the bounded lifetime segments would never be active._
+If the function were deleted there is no need for the computed lifetime segment any more as the local variable (or fragment of a local variable) references would need to be replaced with the undefined location description, and the bounded lifetime segments would never be active._

 _Otherwise, the computed lifetime segment applies to a global variable (or fragment of a global variable) and either involves other global variables (or